The Purpose of POATRI

 It is the property owner’s responsibility to make sure our office and the Brewster County Tax Office have a correct address on file.
 If you ever see anything on your statement that does not look correct, please contact Property Owner Services so the situation can either be explained or corrected.

 Hunting has always been a part of Terlingua Ranch.
 The only land on which you are allowed to hunt is land you either own or have written permission from the owner.
 The deer locker at Headquarters is operational every Thanksgiving to mid-December.
 There is a charge for each carcass stored.
 Please contact the Game Wardens of Brewster County for additional information.
 Terlingua Ranch office does not keep a list of possible deer leases but we do keep forms on file for property owners wishing to inform the Game Wardens that hunting is never to be allowed on their property and that poachers on their property should be prosecuted.

 Our Office is open everyday from 9 am to 5 pm.

 The Terlingua Ranch Lodge has rooms, RV sites and tent sites available for those that need a comfortable place to stay.
 In our rooms you will find two beds, full bath, an air conditioner and heater, a writing table and a dresser.
 Property owners in good standing receive reduced rates on our cabin guest rooms.

-Our Bath House is open 24 hours a day, 7 days a week and is a free service we provide to our property owners.
+Our Bath House costs $2.00 per person and is open 24 hours a day, 7 days a week.
+Property Owners and Lodge guests enjoy free use of this facility.

 Beer & Wine are available at the Bad Rabbit Cafe.
-Our guest may bring in their own liquor and buy mixers from the cafe.
+Our guests may bring in their own liquor and buy mixers from the cafe.

 Our Laundromat is open everyday from 12 pm to 10 pm.
 We have coin operated machines and a change machine that accepts dollar bills.
 You can purchase rolls of quarters and laundry soap at the Ranch Office during business hours.